w3c/wai-curricula/content/designer/navigation-and-orientation.md

 Students should be able to:

-* create designs that support skipping blocks of repeated content providing at least one of the following techniques:
+* create designs that support skipping blocks of repeated content providing at least one of the following:
   * a link at the top of each page that goes directly to the main content area
   * a link at the beginning of a block of repeated content to go to the end of the block
   * links at the top of the page that go to each area of the content